rtcniser/rtcniser.github.io/subpages/hackduino4.md

 2. **Funding and Stipend:**
    - Each team will receive a maximum reimbursement of ₹30,000 for project expenses and a stipend of ₹15,000 per team member for the internship period.
 3. **Project Completion:**
-   - Your team is expected to develop a working prototype by the end of the internship.
+   - Your team is expected to develop a working prototype (technological readiness level 4) by the end of the internship.
 The project must be completed to claim ownership of the finished product.
 4. **Presentation to Incubators:**
    - At the end of the internship, an event will be held to showcase your projects to potential incubators.
 Prepare to present and discuss your work, as this could be a valuable opportunity for future funding or development.